 What Glues Are Flammable?

-However, adhesives like white craft glue and hot glue are significantly less flammable and are unlikely to catch flame even while still dry.
+However, adhesives like white craft glue and hot glue are significantly less flammable and are unlikely to catch on fire even while still dry.
 The general rule of thumb for all glue is that it becomes non-flammable once it has dried.

 So there you have it: the definitive guide to glues and their flammability.
 The main thing to take away from this article is that pretty much all types of glue are safe to use and will not be flammable once dried.